wofsauge/IsaacDocs/docs/faq/faq.md

 This message means that the game attempted to get a new random collectible type from an item pool, but the item pool was all out of items.
 When an item pool is depleted like this, the game reverts to getting a random collectible from the Treasure Room pool instead, since that is the default pool.
 In the case that the Treasure Room pool itself was depleted, then the game will return `CollectibleType.COLLECTIBLE_BREAKFAST` instead.

 If your mod is causing this message, it is likely a sign that you have a problem in your logic somewhere.
-Perhaps you are spawning a ton of random collectibles by accident.
+Perhaps you are spawning a ton of random collectibles by accident, which would subsequently deplete the room's item pool.
 You might also want to examine the logic in any `MC_PRE_GET_COLLECTIBLE` or `MC_POST_GET_COLLECTIBLE` callbacks.

 ## Communication